 More than 30,000 devices were deployed to families in need

-And more than 20,000 residents received digital literacy training, ranging from basic computer readiness to coding/maker instruction
+Hundreds of digital literacy trainings were held, ranging from basic computer readiness to coding/maker instruction

 RESIDENT SUCCESS STORIES